karkman/parse_diamond/README.md

-# parse_diamond
+# parse_diamond.py
 A simple python script to parse DIAMOND results in to a count table.
-Uses pandas to create the data frame.
+Works in python2 and uses pandas to create the data frame.

 Might be stupid, so use at your own risk.